 Following Paul’s example in Colossians, we’ll start off light and get more intimate with each word.

-But first, let’s review our series manifesto: Instead ignoring or wallowing in pain following the disclosure of our spouse’s sexual sin, we as Christians choose to use this trauma as a catalyst to dig deeply into God’s Word in search of spiritual transformation.
+But first, let’s review our series manifesto: Instead of ignoring the pain following the disclosure of our spouse’s sexual sin, we choose to use our trauma as a catalyst for growth, digging deeply into God’s Word in search of spiritual healing and transformation.

 Are you ready?
 Let’s dig in.